-- Recording: The reason will be recorded in Edulink and, where possible, the Student Planner. - Cause: These detentions result from inappropriate behaviour around the school or receiving 2 comments in a lesson, lasting no less than 30 minutes. - Notification: Parents will be notified via Edulink when the detention is assigned.
+- Recording: The reason will be recorded in Edulink and, where possible, the Student Planner. - Cause: These detentions result from inappropriate behaviour around the school, repeated lateness or receiving 2 comments in a lesson, lasting no less than 45 minutes. - Notification: Parents will be notified via Edulink when the detention is assigned.

 - Parental Engagement: Parents should ensure the school has current contact details.
 If a student has a medical appointment, parents must inform the school to reschedule the detention.
-Students cannot reschedule detentions themselves. - Absence: If a student is absent on the scheduled day, the detention will be rearranged. - Escalation: Failure to attend a YL detention will escalate to an SLT detention on Friday, lasting a minimum of 1 hour.
-Failure to attend an SLT detention will result in a Return to Learn. - SLT Detentions: SLT detentions are issued for being late to class more than four times in a five-day period or late to school more than once in a five-day period, measured from Friday to Thursday.
+Students cannot reschedule detentions themselves. - Absence: If a student is absent on the scheduled day, the detention will be rearranged. - Escalation: Failure to attend a detention when being collected by a member of pastoral staff will result in a period of time removed from the curriculum.